Out of all the vertical jump programs out there, Vert Shock is by far the most talked about.

 Meet Adam Folker

-Not only because we should care about who is behind the program, but also because he’ll be your personal instructor over the course of the program.
+Not only because we should care about who is behind the jump program, but also because he’ll be your personal instructor over its course.

 The founder of Thincpro and brains behind the Vert Shock Program is Adam Folker, an ex-UC Irvine NCAA player and now professional Basketball player in Europe.